apache/trafficserver/CONTRIBUTING.md

 8. Make sure you run **clang-format** before making the _PR_.
 This is easiest done with e.g. "make clang-format", which works on OSX and Linux.

+9. Make sure you run **autopep8** before making the _PR_.
+This is easiest done with e.g. "make autopep8".

-9. When making backports, make sure you mark the _PR_ for the appropriate Github branch (e.g. **6.2.x**).
+10. When making backports, make sure you mark the _PR_ for the appropriate Github branch (e.g. **6.2.x**).

-10. If you are making backports to an LTS branch, remember that the job of merging such a _PR_ is the duty of the release manager.
+11. If you are making backports to an LTS branch, remember that the job of merging such a _PR_ is the duty of the release manager.